nesi/python-package-training/_lessons/python-object-oriented/01-whatisoo.md

 ## What is a member

-Objects can have attributes, values that are attached to them.
+Objects can have properties and these can be accessed using the `.` notation.
 For instance,
 ```python
 model1.positive
 ```